gtodor/capstone-blockchain/README.md

 The application directory is /blockchain-app

 Now you need to install truffle using NPM:
--Go to the application directory and use the following command
+- Go to the application directory and use the following command
 ```sh
 npm install truffle
 ```

 OR

--Install it globally for all your applications with the following command
+- Install it globally for all your applications with the following command

 ```sh
 npm install -g truffle
 ```

-Go to the application directory and run
+- Go to the application directory and run
 ```sh
 npm install
 ```